Frequently Asked Questions

-A: There is currently no FDA-approved medication for the COVID-19.
+A: There is no FDA-approved antiviral treatment for COVID-19.
+People with COVID-19 should seek medical care to help relieve symptoms.
 People infected with this virus should receive supportive care (rest, fluids, fever control) to help relieve symptoms, and for severe cases, treatment should include care to support vital organ functions.

 Q: How can I best protect myself?

 A: Practice the following: